How do I get Cash Back when I buy a house?

 How do I see the Houses that I am interested in?

-You have several options in getting in to see a home:
+Some of the options you have in getting in to see a home:

-Calling the listing agent.
-Make sure you tell the listing agent that you are working with an agent (buyer’s agent) before entering the home.
-The reason is the agent opening the door and showing you the property is what is called the “procuring agent” and they are the ones that will be receiving the 3% commission, unless they know you have an agent.
-The selling agent could possibly get 6% in commissions (Buyer’s agent – 3% and selling agent 3%), unless they are notified that you are working with someone.
+-Attending open houses is the easiest.-Calling the listing agent.
+Make sure you tell the listing agent that you are working with an agent (buyer's agent) before entering the home.
+The reason is the agent opening the door and showing you the property is what is called the "procuring agent" and they are the ones that will receive the 3% commission, unless they know you have an agent.
+The selling agent could possibly get 6% in commissions (Buyer's agent - 3% and selling agent 3%), unless they are notified that you are working with someone.
 Nothing should be signed with the listing agent unless you discuss with your agent.

 How are rebates disclosed?

-Rebates must be disclosed to the lender of the buyer before closing.
-It should be shown in the contract under special provisions as: "2% (or 2.5%, which ever applies) of Buyer Agent commission to be credited to Buyer."
+Rebates must be disclosed to the lender of the buyer.
+It should be shown in the contract under special provisions as: "2% (or 2.5%, which ever one applies) that the Buyer's agent is making a contribution to the Buyer."

 When do I receive the rebate?

 When the closing transaction of your home funds.

 Can I use this rebate towards my closing costs?